octue/octue-sdk-python/docs/index.md

 ### Receive an answer

-The output from asking a question usually contains log messages in `stderr` followed by the answer as JSON in `stdout`:
+The output from asking a question usually contains log messages followed by the answer as [JSON](https://en.wikipedia.org/wiki/JSON):

 ```text
 [2025-09-23 18:20:13,513 | WARNING | octue.resources.dataset] <Dataset('cleaned_met_mast_data')> is empty at instantiation time (path 'cleaned_met_mast_data').